Barracuda (TV series)

 Barracuda is an Australian drama miniseries, first broadcast on ABC TV starting 10 July 2016.
-The series is based on Barracuda, the 2013 novel by Australian author Christos Tsiolkas, which explores a brutal clash of cultures, dreams and expectations and the relentless demands that are placed upon young athletes, their families, friends, schools and coaches.
+The series is based on Barracuda, the 2013 novel by Australian author Christos Tsiolkas.

 Barracuda is written by Blake Ayshford and Belinda Chayko and directed by Robert Connolly.
 It is produced by Tony Ayres and Amanda Higgs with Christos Tsiolkas as associate producer.
 The series is a Matchbox Pictures production in association with ABC Television, Screen Australia and Film Victoria.

 Synopsis

-Set from 1996, Danny Kelly is a talented swimmer who attends a prestigious Melbourne private school on a sporting scholarship.
-Working class, half Greek and half Irish, he is the target of harassment from the privileged students.
-Danny yearns to win swimming gold at the 2000 Sydney Olympic Games.
-He is taken under the wing of highly regarded coach Frank Torma and develops a friendship/rivalry with teammate Martin Taylor which inspires Danny to become a world record holder.
+In 1996, Danny Kelly is a talented swimmer who attends a prestigious Melbourne private school on a sporting scholarship.
+He is from a working-class background and is the target of harassment from more privileged students.
+Danny yearns to win swimming gold at the 2000 Summer Olympics.
+He is mentored by coach Frank Torma and develops a friendship and rivalry with teammate Martin Taylor.